vidhya101/vidhya101/README.md

 # 💫 About Me:
-6+ years of experience as a qualified DevOps Professional with expertise in Build, Release, Deployment, and Software Configuration Management.
+6+ years of experience as a qualified DevOps professional with expertise in Build, Release, Deployment, and Software Configuration Management.
 Skilled in CI/CD processes, cloud technologies, automation, and container orchestration.
 Demonstrated success in managing cloud infrastructures, deploying applications, and providing 24x7 production support.
 Proficient in AWS, Jenkins, Docker, Kubernetes, Ansible, and Terraform.<br><br>

 ## 🌐 Socials: